openharmony/sensors_sensors_cangjie_wrapper/README.md

 - querying the sensor list.
 - subscribing to or unsubscribing from sensor data.

-Please refer to the Sensor related API for details[ohos.sensor(Sensors)](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/SensorServiceKit/cj-apis-sensor.md).
-For relevant guidance, please refer to[Introduction to Sensor Service Kit Development](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/Dev_Guide/source_en/device/sensor/cj-sensor-overview.md).

-Compared to ArkTS, the following features are currently not supported:
+Compared with the API capabilities provided by ArkTS, the following features are currently not supported:

 - Obtain the geomagnetic field information of a specific location on Earth at a certain moment.
 - Obtain altitude based on air pressure values.
 - Calculate the geomagnetic tilt angle based on the tilt matrix.
 - Calculate rotation matrices, etc.

+Please refer to the Sensor related API for details [Sensor API reference](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/SensorServiceKit/cj-apis-sensor.md).For relevant guidance, please refer to [Sensor Development guidance](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/Dev_Guide/source_en/device/sensor/cj-sensor-overview.md).

 ## Code Contribution